Jonutz123/AstroBWTv3-Miner/README.md

 ````

 # NEW MINER
 To use the new miner just download the version for your platform from the release page, unpack it and finally run it with "--help" parameter inside a terminal to see all settings.
-You don't have to worry about the dev fee, now your miner will not disconnect from your node.
+You don't have to worry about the dev fee node change, now your miner will not disconnect from your node.
+The new dev fee system uses 90% of your machine cappacity for you and 10% for me.

 #### Some examples
 ````bash